mhssamadani/ergoAMDminer/README.md

 OpenCL miner for [ergoplatform.com](https://github.com/ergoplatform)

 You can find CUDA miner at:  [CUDA miner](https://github.com/ergoplatform/Autolykos-GPU-miner/tree/master/secp256k1)

-Please note that this is the first release of the OpenCL miner and needs some optimization for improved hashrate.
+# Very Important Notice
+*Due to ERGO's specification (unlike many other coins), it is __NOT SAFE__ to mine using any closed source miner; such a miner could steal your key easily.*
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Please be aware of closed-source miners like the following, such a miner could steal your key easily: <a href="https://t.co/Y93wqb2IkA">https://t.co/Y93wqb2IkA</a></p>&mdash; Alex Chepurnoy (@chepurnoy) <a href="https://twitter.com/chepurnoy/status/1155901160915701760?ref_src=twsrc%5Etfw">July 29, 2019</a></blockquote>

+# Hashrate
-The code is based on opencl 1.2 and tested on RX570.
+The code is based on opencl 1.2 and tested on RX570, RX580, and RX VEGA56.

+Reported Hashrates:
+* rx570-8g: 22-24Mh/s
+* rx580-8g: 23-25Mh/s
+* rx Vega56: 24-26Mh/s.

+# Configuration
 These files must be in the same folder as Executable file:
   * Miningkernel.cl
   * Prehashkernel.cl
   * Ocldecs.h
   * Ocldefs.h
-  * Libcurl.dll( in windows)
+  * Libcurl.dll( in windows)::: There is a libcurl.dll file in the win64 folder, use it or better replace it with your own built file
   * Config.json

- Change the config.json file with your seed and node's address.
-For now only use keepPrehash:false.
+ Change the config.json file with __your seed__ and node's address.

+ ~~For now only use keepPrehash:false.~~

+ Set __keepPrehash: true__ in config.json file.

  # Requirements (Linux)